CANADIAN PAIN SOCIETY | 42nd ANNUAL SCIENTIFIC MEETING

 May 10 - 13, 2022 | Hotel Bonaventure Montreal

-The Call for Abstracts is Now Open!
+The Call for Abstracts is Closed

 The 2022 Annual Scientific Meeting (ASM) of the Canadian Pain Society (CPS) will create a forum in which scientists, healthcare professionals, patients, and trainees from clinical, educational, research, policy, industry, and other settings can meet and exchange up-to-date information on pain mechanisms, assessment, and management.
 The SPC seeks to offer a balanced, diverse, and cutting-edge scientific program that reflects different areas of science from all members of the pain community.
 For the 2022 ASM, the CPS aims to return to an in-person meeting format that follows federal and provincial regulations, public health recommendations and evidence-based practice.
 Your participation is of the utmost importance and will be integral for the success of the CPS Annual Scientific Meeting and continued progress in pain research and management.